Skip to main content

 1. Send ScaContext on Owner-initiated wallet access requests

-On the 4 endpoints listed above (only), Mangopay has introduced a new query parameter, ScaContext, which your platform needs to send on all requests initiated by users whose UserCategory is OWNER.
+On the 4 endpoints listed above (only), your platform must send the ScaContext query parameter on all requests for users whose UserCategory is OWNER.
+The ScaContext parameter has the values:

 Example API request

+On the GET endpoints for wallet access, the ScaContext is a query parameter.
 So, for example, a request to the GET List Wallets for a User would be made on the following URL (in Sandbox):

 https://api.sandbox.mangopay.com/v2.01/ClientId/users/UserId/wallets?ScaContext=USER_PRESENT